Kurento/kurento-room/kurento-room-doc/src/site/sphinx/cloud_deployment.rst

   the default configuration, for the same KMS the application will create two KurentoClient objects.
-The KurentoClientProvider implementation for this demo (org.kurento.room.demo.FixedNKmsManager) will return KurentoClient instances on a round-robin base or, if the user’s name follows a certain pattern, will return the less loaded instance.
+The KurentoClientProvider implementation for this demo (org.kurento.room.demo.FixedNKmsManager) will return KurentoClient instances on a round-robin base or, if the user's name follows a certain pattern, will return the less loaded instance.
 The pattern check is hardcoded and SLA users are considered those whose name starts with the string special (e.g. specialUser).

-- **app.uri** is the demo application’s URL and is mainly used for building URLs of images used in media filters (such as the hat filter).
+- **app.uri** is the demo application's URL and is mainly used for building URLs of images used in media filters (such as the hat filter).
 This URL must be accessible from any KMS defined in kms.uris.